rs-kellogg/klc_fundamental/_sources/proj_tweets.md

-# Project: Classifying Tweets with Gemini-Pro model
+# Project: Classify Tweets with Gemini-Pro Model

 ## Follow the instructions for processing SEC 10-K forms project to set up Conda environment